 For some of you, the Fourth of July represents your biggest vacation plans of the summer.
-And with July 4th falling on the middle of the week (a Wednesday) this year, it's a great opportunity to take a weeklong trip.
+And with July 4 falling in the middle of the week (a Thursday) this year, it's a great opportunity to take a weeklong trip.
 But if you can only afford — because of budget or PTO — to get away for two or three days, there's still plenty of fun to be had.
 Regardless of how long you plan to stay, you'll discover why North Carolina is the place to be for Independence Day.

 Watching fireworks during Fourth of July celebrations is an experience as American as they come.
-There are more than 30 momentous firework shows creating bursts of color and sound in the skies above our mountains, city skylines and beaches.
+There are dozens of momentous firework shows creating bursts of color and sound in the skies above our mountains, city skylines and beaches.

 Because This Is Beach Season